GHCHaen/CleaningData_CourseProject/CODEBOOK.md

 ## Output

 The output of the script is a tidy data set containing an average for every veriable of interest for each subject and activity.
-A complete description of the output file can be found in the CodeBook.md file.

 ## Columns